-Please follow all procedures carefully.
+• Please follow all procedures carefully.

 Explantation

-- Interrogate the device status. - Remove the device using state-of-the-art methodology. - Explanted devices are biologically contaminated and must be disposed of safely due to risk of infection.
+Interrogate the device status.

+Remove the device using state-of-the-art methodology.

+Explanted devices are biologically contaminated and must be disposed of safely due to risk of infection.

 Device replacement

 Basic principles:

 • The device must not be resterilized or reused.

 Cremation

 Devices should not be cremated.

-Explant the device before the cremation of a deceased patient.
+• Explant the device before the cremation of a deceased patient.

 Disposal of the device

-BIOTRONIK takes back used products for the purpose of environmentally sound disposal.
+BIOTRONIK takes back used products for the purpose of environmentally safe disposal.

+Note

 Solderings within the housing contain lead > 0.1%.
 (Disclosure pursuant to § 33 REACH, EC Directive 1907/2006; SVHC candidate with CAS No. 7439-92-1)

-- Clean the explant with a solution of at least 1% sodium hypochlorite.
+• Clean the explant with a solution of at least 1% sodium hypochlorite.

-- Rinse off with water.
+Rinse off with water.

-- Send the cleaned explant to BIOTRONIK.
+Send the cleaned explant to BIOTRONIK.

 Disposal of the tools

 Incision tool and insertion tool:

-Used accessories must be disposed of as medical waste in an environmentally friendly and proper manner.
+Used accessories must be disposed of as medical waste in an

+environmentally friendly and proper manner.

-2 Functional Description and Handling
+Functional Description and Handling